jmwalls/lcmsend/README.md

 user to fill the necessary message fields.
 Finally, the user submits the message with a channel name to publish.

-Message type fields are specified by the `__slots__` attribute.
+Message type fields are specified by the `__slots__` member variable.
 Unfortunately, we cannot easily ascertain the type for both nested lcmtypes and lists.

 * __lcmtypes:__ Nested lcmtypes are set to `NoneType`, so we can assume that `NoneType` attributes are, in fact, nested lcmtypes.
 For now, we'll prompt